all-of-us/workbench-snippets/sql-snippets/README.md

 export WORKSPACE_CDR='fc-aou-cdr-prod.THE-CDR-YOU-WANT-TO-TEST-AGAINST'

-# Any notebook '!' commands won't work in this context.
-Comment them out and run them explicitly first.
-perl -i -pe 's/!pip/#!pip/g' py_snippets_menu_config_smoke_test.py
-pip3 install --upgrade --user statsmodels

-python3 py_snippets_menu_config_smoke_test.py  # There will be output, but there should be no errors.
+python3 py_sql_snippets_menu_config_smoke_test.py  # There will be output, but there should be no errors.
 ```

 # Deployment
-The instructions are identical for both the SQL snippets and the Dataset Builder Snippets.
+The instructions are identical for all of the snippets collections.
 See [CONTRIBUTING](../CONTRIBUTING.md#deployment) for the details.